 Recently, the TGA considered downgrading MDMA and psilocybin from Schedule 9 of the Poisons Standard to Schedule 8.
 Doing this would have made it much easier for treatment-resistant patients to receive psychedelic therapy.
 Following the The TGA’s announcement (30 September 2021) that an Independent Review of their Interim Decision had been completed, on 15 December 2021, the TGA released Notice of their final decision to NOT Reschedule the Medical Use of MDMA for Treatment Resistant PTSD and the Medical Use of Psilocybin for Treatment Resistant Depression as Part of Therapy.

 Mind Medicine Australia intends on resubmitting rescheduling applications to the TGA for these medicines in March 2022.

 Please read our MEDIA RELEASE here.

-- December 2021: Publication of notice of the final decision.
+- 15 December 2021: TGA publication of Notice of the final decision.

 - Read more first-hand accounts here

 “I have personally had three patients commit suicide in the past 5 months.
 All three patients were fully treated with the best available treatments including antidepressant therapy, psychotherapy, and intensive case management.
 It is frustrating and heart-breaking to have complete treatment failure in the majority of my patients with the best currently available therapies.
 I currently have another patient suffering end of life anxiety after a diagnosis of rapidly progressing motor neurone disease.
 She has requested psilocybin-assisted psychotherapy as she has tried every other available treatment without any relief of her symptoms.
 The evidence favouring the use of psilocybin to assist with end of life anxiety also appears very promising and there appear to be no side effects.” – Jessica Hickmott, Psychiatrist